 There have been significant market-driven fluctuations in the assumptions listed above.
 Typically, loans with higher average coupon rates have a greater likelihood of prepayment during comparatively low interest rate environments, while loans with lower average coupon rates have a lower likelihood of prepayment.
-The recent increase in rates has caused a decrease in the weighted average prepayment speed.
 Estimating these assumptions within ranges that market participants would use in determining the fair value of MSRs requires significant management judgment.